ncbi/GeneGPT/README.md

 ## Requirements

 The code has been tested with Python 3.9.13.
-Please first instlal the required packages by:
+Please first install the required packages by:
 ```bash
 pip install -r requirements.txt
 ```